2026 Agenda

 Setting the context for the day and framing why 2026 represents a turning point for Ireland’s digital health transformation.
 Maria will position the Summit around impact, accountability, and people-centred care, highlighting the shift from strategy to delivery across digital, data, and AI initiatives within the health system.

-Government Address: Ireland’s Digital Health Leap: From Strategy to Implementation
+Ireland’s Digital Health Leap: From Strategy to Implementation

 An overview of the ambition and delivery challenge behind Ireland’s largest-ever investment in health digitalisation (€9.25bn).
 This address will highlight progress across electronic health records, shared care records, virtual care, digital infrastructure, and the National AI for Care Strategy.

-Fireside Chat: Global Perspectives on Digital Health Transformation
+Global Perspectives on Digital Health Transformation

 Bringing an international lens to Ireland’s digital health journey, this discussion draws on large-scale national EHR deployments and global standards implementation.
 Jordi will share lessons on governance, interoperability, clinician engagement, and delivering at pace.
 The conversation will explore how diverse health systems—both large and resource-constrained—are achieving scalable, interoperable, and clinically meaningful digital transformation.

-Keynote Panel Discussion: What Does Meaningful Digital Transformation Look Like?
+What Does Meaningful Digital Transformation Look Like?

 Morning Networking Break